MeVisLab/examples/mevislab.github.io/content/examples/basic_mechanisms/viewer_application/index.md

 ---

 # Example 3: Creating a simple application
-In this example, you will learn how to create a simple Prototype application in MeVisLab including a User Interface with 2D and 3D viewer.
+In this example, you will learn how to create a simple prototype application in MeVisLab including a user interface (UI) with 2D and 3D viewers.

 ![Screenshot](/examples/basic_mechanisms/viewer_application/image.png)

 # Download